 - Protection of loved ones who are unable to manage money

-The Heritage Law Center is dedicated to serving Woburn and protecting your assets as we help you plan for the future.
+The Heritage Law Center is dedicated to serving Woburn and protecting your assets as we help you plan for the future and navigate any related legal issue.
 Matthew Karr, Esq., is a knowledgeable trust lawyer who will discuss your trust options and clarify the benefits of each so you can make well-informed decisions regarding potential legal issues.

 Two Basic Types of Trusts